kettanaito/atomic-layout/README.md

 <h1 align="center">Atomic layout</h1>

 [Atomic layout](https://github.com/kettanaito/atomic-layout) is an implementational paradigm that delegates spacial distribution between any layout composites to the dedicated layer.
-It helps to create declarative, immutable, and maintainable layouts using CSS Grid.
+That helps to create declarative, immutable, and maintainable layouts using CSS Grid.

 <br>